shyakx/ERP_Dicel_Security_Company_ltd/README.md

 # **Enterprise Resource Planning (ERP) System**

 ## 🚀 **Project Overview**
 This **ERP System** is built to streamline business operations, managing **employees, departments, assets, invoices, projects, and finances** efficiently.
-The system provides an intuitive **Bootstrap-based UI** for easy navigation and control.
+The system provides an intuitive **Bootstrap-based UI** for easy navigation and control and beautiful charts.

 ---